 5. Add the ribs back into the pot, and then cook low and slow for a long time.

+Standard op.
+Yes.
+But with this recipe, I’ve stuck a few twists and turns into the ingredient list that really make for one incredibly memorable and even more spectacular sauce than you’d get with the basic method.
 We’re going to puree a simple, humble can of beets (yes, canned – not fresh today) and add that to the mix.
 This will add color and a velvety richness while also lending a very subtle, earthy sweetness that is just lovely.
-Plus it’s healthy, so there’s that.
+Plus these Red Velvet Short Ribs are tres’ healthy, so there’s that.

 Why Canned Beets?